 Whisk the eggs, 1 tablespoon of the prepared horseradish and 2 tablespoons water together in a shallow bowl or pie plate.
 Combine the cornmeal and Parmesan in a second shallow bowl or pie plate.
 Dip a chicken cutlet in the cornmeal mixture, then in the eggs, and then back into the cornmeal.
 Place on a plate or small baking sheet.
 Repeat with the remaining cutlets.

-Pour about 1 inch of the frying oil into a large skillet with high sides and place over medium heat.
+Pour about 1 inch of the frying oil into a large skillet with high sides and place over medium-high heat.
 When the oil is very hot, working in two batches, fry the chicken until golden on the outside and cooked through, 3 to 4 minutes per side.
 Set aside on the prepared baking sheet.
 Immediately sprinkle with kosher salt.

 In a medium bowl, whisk together the sour cream, mayonnaise, remaining 1 tablespoon prepared horseradish, remaining 1 tablespoon honey, remaining 1 tablespoon hot sauce and remaining 1 tablespoon vinegar.
 Whisk in half of the chopped chives.
 Season the sauce with salt and pepper to taste.